jagdishlamba/motion-detection-using-opencv/README.md

 4. To remove the last defined ROI, right-click the mouse.

-5. Press the Esc key to reset the ROI and start anew.
+5. Press the Esc key to reset the ROI and start a new.

 6. The application will track motion within the defined ROI.
 If an intrusion is detected, the ROI will be highlighted in red, and an audio alarm will be raised.